viviparous/preplish/README.md

 = list valid REPL commands, command history, and list the current code

+= on exit, the code is saved to a file named using a date-stamp

 Planned features:

 = if Perldoc is detected, you can search (Perldoc is a separate installation, of course)